Earplay

-Beginnings
+Concept

-With a grant from the National Endowment of the Arts, Earplay began in 1972 directed by Karl Schmidt, legendary producer and radio executive at WHA Madison, Wisconsin.
-Karl was determined to bring a new and invigorating approach to radio drama.
+With a grant from the National Endowment of the Arts, Earplay began in 1972 directed by Karl Schmidt, producer and radio executive at WHA in Madison, Wisconsin.
+Schmidt was determined to bring a new approach to radio drama.
 He faced major obstacles from other public radio broadcasters and had to prove the new approach would gain listeners.
-He enlisted the help of Tom Voegeli, a newcomer to the field of audio, but as the son of Don Voegeli (composer of NPR's All Things Considered theme music), he had the innate knowledge and enthusiasm that Karl wanted.
-(Tom has had a distinguished career in public broadcasting spanning 40 years since).
-Another contributor was Martha Van Cleef fresh from her PhD at the UW and eager to enlist writers into this forgotten medium.
+He enlisted the help of Tom Voegeli, a newcomer to the field of audio, but as the son of Don Voegeli (composer of NPR's All Things Considered theme music), he had the innate knowledge and enthusiasm that Schmidt wanted.
+(Tom has had a distinguished career in public broadcasting spanning 40 years).
+Another contributor was Martha Van Cleef fresh from her PhD at the UW and eager to recruit new writers to the medium.

-It was she who convinced both Edward Albee and Archibald MacLeish to write original dramas for Earplay.
+It was she who convinced Edward Albee and Archibald MacLeish to write original dramas for Earplay.
 It was this that brought the program to the attention of BBC producers.
-Karl enlisted the aid of John Tydemann an experienced BBC producer to oversee Albee's play, Listening.
+Schmidt enlisted the aid of John Tydeman, an experienced BBC producer to oversee Albee's play, Listening.
 The three on them spent three days in a studio working with such stars as Irene Worth.
 MacLeish's play JB was adapted by Earplay.

-New radio drama

-As a result, in 1975 Earplay sent its new executive producer, Howard Gelman to the BBC for secondment.
-He worked in the script department alongside another newcomer to audio, John Madden and under the direction of Martin Esslin, BBC head of drama, and Richard Imison, BBC head of scripts.
-John and Howard returned to Earplay in 1976 to bring a new approach to radio drama, one that did not rely on real time production, that is, recording dramas in real time with sound effects and music.
-Their idea was to produce radio as if it were film, that is, in segments in several takes without additions such as effects and music.
-This meant that they could be totally portable and fast, They could record voices in a day in a Los Angeles studio or a New York studio, wherever the best talent could be convinced to work on new and vibrant dramas written and acted by the best new talent anywhere in the country.
-Then they took the raw tapes back to Madison for post production.
-Given the technology at the time, they worked with multi tracking 2-inch tapes on a 24-track control board.
-They transferred the finished dramas onto long playing records and later switched to cassette tapes for distribution to the public broadcasting network throughout the country.
-Now Earplay was a full NPR distributed national program.